 - 1. Recommends providing the new U with enterprise hardware and software support for both Mac and iOS devices that offer user flexibility while meeting educational needs.
 Mac support also aims to provide the level of service currently available for our PC users in imaging, patching and security.
-Mac support can also deliver a customized experience for faculty, staff and student labs providing specialized software and settings. - 2.
+Mac support can also deliver a customized experience for faculty, staff and student labs providing specialized software and settings.
+In process no concerns. - 2.
 Recommends that in the first year of the consolidation there will be a one-way trust relationship between both campuses' current domains.
 This will allow authentication and access to resources at both sites that are available through Active Directory.
 When the New U domain is constructed, the Active Directory structure will meet the needs of the new university.

-- 3. Recommends that the new University utilize LanDesk as their desktop imaging solution.
+3. Recommends that the new University utilize LanDesk as their desktop imaging solution.
 DSC currently utilizes LanDesk for their imaging needs while ASU currently uses SCCM.
-New images will be created and deployed at both campuses for a unified end user experience. - 4.
-Recommends creating a new patch management process which allows ITS to strategically patch end-user machines.
+New images will be created and deployed at both campuses for a unified end user experience.

+4. Recommends creating a new patch management process which allows ITS to strategically patch end-user machines.
 It is recommended we utilize LANDesk for patching computers with Windows OS and general updates.
-Apple Remote Desktop will be used to patch Apple computers with Mac OS. - 5.
-Recommends that the new University create and implement a living document to house all IT supported device standards across the University.
-The EWTA (Enterprise-Wide Technical Architecture) will be publicly available for customer reference and include supported items such as desktops, tablets, servers, A/V equipment, printers etc. A centralized IT procurement process/IT review will be in place as well.
+Apple Remote Desktop will be used to patch Apple computers with Mac OS.

+- 5. Recommends that the new University create and implement a living document to house all IT supported device standards across the University.
+The EWTA (Enterprise-Wide Technical Architecture) will be publicly available for customer reference and include supported items such as desktops, tablets, servers, A/V equipment, printers etc. A centralized IT procurement process/IT review will be in place as well. - In process no concerns. - 6.
+Recommends that the new university utilize LanDesk Kaspersky which is already in production at both campuses and offers antivirus, antimalware, and the required reporting tools which will be leveraged to enforce end-point security and monitoring.